Banksy

 As well as guarding your investment, good conservation practice ensures an artwork can be enjoyed by generations to come.
 Artworks are complex objects which carry aesthetic, political and social significance – to preserve them allows future generations to connect to the artists and people who came before them.
 While it might make headlines, and a new artwork, when Banksy shreds one of his own prints, doing so yourself does not!

 While not-shredding your print is a fairly straightforward imperative, the broader world of conservation and art print restoration may seem overwhelming at first.
 Help is always at hand.
 A collector should seek the advice of conservators, reputable art professionals, and reputable framers when considering how best to care for, house and display artwork.
 It is also important to remember that some deterioration is inevitable and that this is part of the inherent conflict between the preservation of art on paper and its exposure to light and environmental conditions during display.
-Art is made to be seen and so a compromise will always need to be made between the display of an artwork and its preservation.'
+Art is made to be seen and so a compromise will always need to be made between the display of an artwork and its preservation.

 You might have found the perfect spot on the wall for that Girl With Balloon or Love Rat but have you considered how the sun hits it, or how seasonal changes will affect the paper?
 Works on paper should be displayed away from sources of light, heat, high and fluctuating humidity.
 Kitchens, bedrooms, bathrooms, pool houses, boats are all best avoided, and would require very specific display solutions.

 For more practical information on safely framing, restoring or caring for your Banksy print we can offer an introduction to our recommended conservators.
+Fine Art Restoration Company cares for and safeguards artworks from all over the UK, working with both respected private collectors and major public organisations.